4-MeO-MiPT: Pharmacodynamics

-4-MeO-MiPT acts as a serotonin reuptake inhibitor (SRI) and non-selective serotonin receptor agonist, including of the serotonin 5-HT_{1A}, 5-HT_{2A}, 5-HT_{2C} receptors.
-Affinities towards receptors outside of the serotonin receptor family have not yet been assessed.
+4-MeO-MiPT acts as a serotonin reuptake inhibitor (SRI) and non-selective serotonin receptor agonist, including of the serotonin 5-HT_{1A}, 5-HT_{2A}, 5-HT_{2B}, 5-HT_{2C} receptors.
+The substance additionally displayed sub micromolar affinities at α_{2A}, α_{2C} and σ_{2} receptors.

 Increased extracellular concentrations of serotonin, resulting from SERT blockade, similarly may compete at the serotonin 5-HT_{2A} receptor, altering or blunting effects mediated by this receptor, which could potentially explain anecdotal reports of subjective effects being dose-dependently milder than that of 4-HO-MiPT or 5-MeO-MiPT.
 This profile makes 4-MeO-MiPT a potential candidate for elucidating the role of SERT blockade in the mechanisms underlying serotonergic psychedelic action.

 The drug induces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
-Its potency for inducing the head-twitch response in mice is similar to that of 4-HO-MiPT and 4-AcO-MiPT, but the efficacy for doing so is markedly lower: 34 head twitches versus around 80 head twitches per 30 minutes for the aforementioned compounds.
+Its potency for inducing the head-twitch response in mice is similar to that of 4-HO-MiPT and 4-AcO-MiPT, but the efficacy for doing so is markedly lower: 34 head twitches versus around 77–80 head twitches per 30 minutes for the aforementioned compounds.